 Welcome to GoldCoastMansions.com the online source for visiting Long Island, NY's Gold Coast Mansions.
 In the grand era of the Great Gatsby (novel by F Scott Fitzgerald) and the industrial revolution - great fortunes were made by many.
 Wealthy industrialists made Long Island their home creating many Gold Coast Mansions.
 Grand estates were built many of which imported various fixtures, materials and art pieces from around the world.
-Although many of these homes proved to be to large and inefficient to maintain, and were demolished for smaller developments, some fortunately still remain for the world to tour and enjoy.
+Although many of these homes proved to be too large and inefficient to maintain, and were demolished for smaller developments, fortunately some still remain for the world to tour and enjoy.

 The duPont family created a beautiful Gold Coast Mansion - called White Eagle.
 A neo classical Georgian Mansion located in Old Westbury on Northern Blvd remains in pristine condition.
 Later sold to the Guest family it was later renamed Templeton and later divided partially.
 Today it is privately owned by The New York Institute of Technology and it has been renamed after one of their board members -Alexander de Seversky a famed Russian aviator.
 It is now commonly referred to as the de Seversky Mansion.
 Though many offices are inside the former rooms, there are many large grand halls and parlors that are usable and made available frequently for those seeking corporate event or wedding venues for a fee.
 See the photos of Templeton/ deSeversky Mansion.

 Some of the Gold Coast Mansion's are still maintained in a similar way to their original beginnings.
 Some have original roofing,fixtures, some utilize replacements from the same providers of the original items, some utilize pieces of the original furniture and art.
 Most notibly some keep vast and beautiful gardens.